 \subsubsection{Empirical studies of biological bistability}

-Bistable switches are sufficient to encode more than two cell states without rewiring the circuitry \cite{fang2018cell}, which has been experimentally found to be at the core of determining the state transitions in cell cycle and cell differentiation.
+Bistable switches are sufficient for encoding more than two cell states without rewiring of the circuitry \cite{fang2018cell}; this has been found experimentally to be at the core of determination of state transitions in the cell cycle and cell differentiation.

-\textbf{Bistability in cell cycle} The cell cycles of embryos in their early stage provide an example of a robust biological oscillator \cite{pomerening2005systems}.
-The sustained oscillations are generated by the interlinked negative and positive feedback loops \cite{coudreuse2010driving}.
-In the essential negative feedback loop, the cell-division cycle protein kinase, Cdc2, activates the anaphase-promoting complex (APC), leading to cyclin destruction and Cdc2 inactivation \cite{pomerening2005systems}.
-Under some circumstances, a long negative-feedback loop by itself is sufficient to produce oscillations \cite{goldbeter2002computational}, However, the negative feedback loop in the Cdc2/APC system alone may produce damped oscillations \cite{pomerening2005systems}.
-Pomerening et al. \cite{pomerening2005systems} experimentally show that the positive feedback loops in the Cdc2/APC system.
-It consists of Cdc2-mediated activation of Cdc25 and inactivation of Wee1 and Myt1, which could function as a bistable system \cite{novak1993numerical} by toggling between two discrete alternative stable steady states and showing hysteresis, as shown in Fig. \ref{Feedback_ultrasensitivity}.
-The introduce of bistability ensures that the Cdc2/APC system produce sustained oscillations without approaching a stable steady-state.
-Next, we will show how the bistable switches govern mitotic control in cell cycle.
+\textbf{Bistability in the cell cycle} The cell cycle of early-stage embryos provides an example of a robust biological oscillator \cite{pomerening2005systems}.
+Sustained oscillations are generated by interlinked feedback loops \cite{coudreuse2010driving}.
+In the essential negative feedback loop, the cell-division cycle protein kinase Cdc2 activates the anaphase-promoting complex (APC), leading to the destruction of cyclin and the inactivation of Cdc2 \cite{pomerening2005systems}.
+Under some circumstances, a long negative-feedback loop is by itself sufficient to produce oscillations \cite{goldbeter2002computational}.
+However, operating alone, the negative feedback loop in the Cdc2/APC system alone may produce damped oscillations \cite{pomerening2005systems}.
+Pomerening et al.\cite{pomerening2005systems} experimentally demonstrated the presence of positive feedback loops in the Cdc2/APC system.
+In one of these positive feedback loops, Cdc2 mediates the activation of Cdc25 and inactivation of Wee1 and Myt1, enabling the system to function as a bistable system \cite{novak1993numerical} by toggling between two discrete alternative stable states and showing hysteresis, as shown in Fig. \ref{Feedback_ultrasensitivity}.
+The introduction of bistability ensures that the Cdc2/APC system produces sustained oscillations without approaching a stable steady state.
+Next, we show the mechanism through which bistable switches govern mitotic control in the cell cycle.